kimdurante/gis-workshop-waml-template/content/preparingdata.md

 * Layers must adhere to certain requirements to function properly within SDR, SSDI, and EarthWorks.

 ### Checking Data Properties

 * Ensure that each layer has a valid filename, spatial reference, and geographic extent before accessioning begins.
-Refer to the instructions for Data Wrangling if you need to change filenames, spatial references, or extents.
+Refer to the instructions for Data Wrangling if you encounter problems with content.

 * [Run this script to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py)